GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/reference/index.md

    {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/LGHUF27jZmP341zxOLZB.png", alt="Restarting the bar() frame again.", width="800", height="497" %}

    {% Aside 'gotchas' %}
-   Why the value doesn't reset to `0`?
+   Why is the value not reset to `0`?

    Frame restart doesn't reset the arguments.
 In other words, the restart doesn't restore the initial state at function call.
 Instead, it simply moves the execution pointer to the start of the function.